January 27 - February 19 2022

 Written by Jaime Sunwoo

 Performed by Juella Baltonado, Nathaniel Basch-Gould, Monica Goff, Grace Hwoang, Eunji Lim, Adrianna Mateo, Vanessa Rappa, and Sarah Shin

-Specially Processed American Me is a multidisciplinary performance using SPAM, the canned meat, to connect memories of the artist's Korean-American upbringing, share her family's accounts of the Korean War, and examine SPAM’s influence on Korean cuisine.
-Specially Processed American Me investigates SPAM's legacy in the military, its place in individual and collective memory, and its consumer appeal through a narrative collage of monologues, animation, soundscapes, sculpture, and cooking.
-Thrashing between absurd humor and sober tragedy, genuine affection and biting criticism, Specially Processed American Me is a thought provoking exploration of one of America's most iconic and misunderstood foods.
+Specially Processed American Me by Jaime Sunwoo is a surreal autobiographical performance using SPAM, the canned meat, as a portal into her Asian American upbringing and her family's experiences of the Korean War.
+It investigates SPAM's legacy in the military, its significance in the Asia-Pacific, and its influence on Asian cuisine through music, shadowplay, and cooking.
+Oscillating wildly between absurd humor and sober tragedy, Specially Processed American Me is a thought-provoking exploration of one of America's most misunderstood foods.